sftcd/tls-oldversions-diediedie/README.md

 If you're interested in this topic, then head over there to submit any new PRs or comments please.

+Please submit any PRs on the XML file - we're still using xml2rfc for this with the XML file as the source.

 # IETF Note Well

 This repository relates to activities in the Internet Engineering Task